evancf/AnimalNCS/README.md

 #### Computing notes

-Most of the analyses were executed on an Apple Macbook Pro M2 Max with 32 GB memory.
+Most of the analyses were executed on an Apple Macbook Pro M2 Max with 32 GB memory running R version 4.2.2.
 Comments within the scripts sometimes offer estimates of the time required to execute portions of the scripts, but please note that this will vary depending on the user's computer.
 Data download speeds are also likely to depend on server load.

 The most computationally intensive parts of the analysis were executed on a compute cluster, as noted within the scripts.
 The scripts with the suffix "on_cluster.R" themselves write out multiple R scripts and associated job scripts that can be used to execute pieces of the computation in parallel.
 Users can run these scripts on a typical university HPC cluster.